jordibares/houdini-guides-website/content/docs/about/_index.md

 I saw the writing on the all the moment Autodesk bought Softiamge so I did transition first and all my learnings became invaluable once Autodesk killed Softimage which prompt me to write a free book called [Houdini to Softimage transition guides](https://www.sidefx.com/tutorials/softimage-to-houdini-transition-guide/) that was distributed freely thanks to the nice folks at Side Effects.

-# Collaborators
+# Moderator

 ## Jordi Bares

-With over 24 years experience and having been involved in some of the most awarded commercials of all time, Houdini Guides is his baby.
+The original author of the guides and main driving force of this particular effort, if something goes wrong, it is his fault.